 Elizabeth Cooper-Oakley's book The Count of St. Germaine names Etteilla as a compatriot to Masons and Martinists in his time.
-We also can see that he was with what we teachings.
-As well, his Tarots popular and the century following their publication.
+We also can see that he was correspondences that are in line with what we teachings.
+As popular and the century following their publication.